Best Museums in Chicago

 5. Museum of Contemporary Art Chicago

-Once you get your tickets to the Museum of Contemporary Art in Chicago, located in the heart of the city, you will have the opportunity to see a collection that highlights paintings belonging to different artistic movements: postmodernism, minimalism, surrealism, conceptualism and pop art.
+Once you get your tickets to the Museum of Contemporary Art Chicago, located in the heart of downtown Chicago, you will have the opportunity to see a collection that includes paintings from different artistic movements: postmodernism, minimalism, surrealism, conceptualism and pop art.

-Also, in the gallery you will see amazing installations, photographs, performances and sculptures.
+Also, in the gallery you will see amazing installations, photographs, performances and sculptures, all of them works conceived by national and international artists.
 All of them, works conceived by national and international artists.

-As you walk through the halls you can enjoy more than 2,700 pieces and approximately 3,000 books by the artists.
+When touring the rooms you can enjoy more than 2,700 pieces and approximately 3,000 books by the artists.
 These are the objects that have made up the museum's permanent collection since the 1940s.

-In addition, you will be able to contemplate different individual exhibitions throughout the year, as temporary loans are incorporated from artists who wish to make their art known.
+In addition, you will be able to contemplate different individual exhibitions throughout the year, since temporary loans are incorporated from artists who wish to make their art known.

-The tour of the museum can be done in a minimum time of one hour, which will allow you to do other tourist activities during the day.
-For example, you can join one of the best gastronomic tours or go to the Shoreline Pier to board one of the Chicago cruises on Lake Michigan.
+The tour of the museum can be done in a minimum time of one hour, which will allow you to perform other tourist activities during the day.
+For example, you can join one of the best gastronomic tours or go to the Shoreline pier to board one of the Chicago cruises on Lake Michigan.

 • Location: 220 E. Chicago Avenue.